BA (Hons) Football Business & Media

-Sports media is a multi-faceted environment and this degree provides UCFB students with a contextual insight into how public relations and journalism relate to the business of football and the wider sports industry.
+Football and sport media is a multi-faceted environment and this degree provides students with a contextual insight into how public relations and journalism relate to the business of football and the wider sport industry.

 UCFB Wembley: CP63.
 Campus: D. Institution: B94.